CIRCSE/Latin-Portuguese-dictionaries/README.md

 This repository contains the RDF version of Latin-Portuguese legacy dictionaries modelled using the Ontolex-Lemon vocabulary and linked to the LiLa Knowledge Base.

 ## Velez (1744) Index Totius Artis
-The **VelezLila.ttl** file is the RDF version (with linking to the LiLa Knowledge Base) of the Latin-Portuguese dictionary *Index Totius Artis*, designed by Antonio Velez as an index of latin words to the Latin grammar of Manuel Alvares.
+The **VelezLila.ttl** file is the RDF version (with linking to the LiLa Knowledge Base) of the Latin-Portuguese dictionary *Index Totius Artis*, designed by Antonio Velez as a word index to the Latin grammar of Manuel Alvares.
 This digital edition represents the paper edition published by the Eborensis Typographia Academica in 1744.

 ### Source of data
 Data are taken from the unstructured digital text available on the Corpus Lexicográfico do Português project website (http://clp.dlc.ua.pt/DICIweb/default.asp?url=Home).
 Eventual corrections on the text were made referring to the digital copy available on the Biblioteca Nacional de Portugal website (https://purl.pt/14821).